Los Angeles Theft Attorney

 DO NOT pay this.

 It has nothing to do with your criminal case.
 Paying it WILL NEVER result in a dismissal of the criminal case.
-It may be that we can negotiate a dismissal of misdemeanor charges in exchange for a payment to the store in a process called a civil compromise.
+We may be able to use the civil compromise system to get a dismissal of your case.
 This can’t be done if you’ve already paid their extortion.

-Every theft case is different.
-I’ve been successfully defending and developing strategies to successfully defend theft cases for over 17 years.
+Your theft case is unique.
+And I’ve been successfully defending and developing strategies to successfully defend theft cases for over 20 years.

-I know what’s at stake for you, and I will use all my skills to make sure you beat the theft charges.
+I know what’s at stake for you.
+I will use all my skills to make sure you beat the theft charges.